 Mounting a new disk manually

-Mounting a disk is as simple as making a new directory where you wish to attach the disk to, for example, /disk1 at your root directory.
+Mounting a disk is as simple as making a new directory to which you wish to attach the disk, for example, /disk1 at your root directory.

 sudo mkdir /disk1